soundio/soundstage/README.md

 		destination: 12
 	}

-In addition a connection can define a named output node on the source object and a named input node on the destination object:
+In addition a connection can define a named output node on the source object and/or a named input node on the destination object:

 	{
 		source: 7,